 I couldn’t describe bookstores or their lure better than that.
 But I can describe a few of the repositories that have shaped my life.

-Wayword & Wise: A relatively new entrant to the city’s bookstore scene, Wayword & Wise completes the Fort trinity.
-Co-founded by Virat Chandhok of the erstwhile Lotus bookshop in Bandra, this bookstore is for the discerning reader, with curated picks and an author list most would be unfamiliar with.
-But then as Chandok says, “an exceptional bookstore stocks books that customers don’t yet know they want to read.”
+Wayword & Wise: Wayword & Wise, also located in Fort, is for the discerning reader, with curated picks and an author list most would be unfamiliar with.
 Walk in and you would agree.
 On my latest visit, I picked up The Rabbit Back Literature Society by Pasi Ilmari Jääskeläinen, who the Pushkin Press says is Finland’s best kept literary secret.
-I’m yet to find out, but it comes highly recommended by Chandok.
-Go over and let this gentleman surprise and delight you with author names you can’t pronounce correctly.
+I’m yet to find out, but it comes highly recommended.
+Go over and let the team surprise and delight you with author names you can’t pronounce correctly.
 You will come back richer, in a way, but with a much lighter wallet.

-Trilogy: Trilogy, a library/bookstore in Raghuvanshi Mills is a lovely place to hang out or run into fellow bibliophiles.
+Trilogy: Trilogy, a library/bookstore in Bandra is a lovely place to hang out or run into fellow bibliophiles.
 You will find two for sure: Ahalya and Meethil Momaya, whose labour of love this is.
-For World Book Day 2017, the space was brimming with lovely, colourful post-it notes across the aisles with short book reviews they asked their patrons to write.
+The space is brimming with lovely, colourful post-it notes across the aisles with short book reviews.
 It’s these little things that stick.
-It’s again a highly curated enterprise, with the library staking more claim to the space than the bookstore.
+It’s again a highly curated enterprise.
 Many of the books, in fact, are for reference only, to be read at the library itself.
 But with such a rich array of names for company, there’s nothing to complain about.

 Kahani Tree: A unique little bookstore in Prabhadevi, this one is exclusively for the kids.
 The moment you walk in, you’re surrounded by Indian authors and stories that go beyond traditional mythology.
 It’s still not that common to find contemporary children’s tales in Indian voices, but at Kahani Tree you will find them in various languages – English, Hindi, bilingual and more.
 You also have, of course, Dr. Seuss, Roald Dahl, and other beloved international names in the inner section.
 There are Kahani Tree recommendations to help you along, but you can always reach out to founder Sangeeta Bhansali.
 Also, don’t miss out on the place mats and wonderful maps they stock.